svanderburg/dysnomia/README.md

 Managing snapshots
 ------------------
 Dysnomia can also be used to manage snapshots of mutable components.
-Running the following operation captures the state of the previously deployed MySQL database:
+Running the following operation captures the state of a deployed MySQL database:

     $ dysnomia --operation snapshot --component ~/testdb --container ~/mysql-production